How Do APIs Work?

 HTTP Request Method

-Each API contains an HTTP (Hypertext Transfer Protocol) method.
-You can view an HTTP method as the API’s way of stating its intended action.
-So, each HTTP method also has an associated verb describing what it does.
+Each API contains an HTTP HTTP (Hypertext Transfer Protocol) is an application-layer protocol used to transmit hypermedia documents like HTML.
+(Hypertext Transfer Protocol) method.
+The HTTP method is the API’s way of stating its intended action.
+Each HTTP method also has an associated verb describing what it does.
 For example, if you use an API to retrieve data, your API is making a GET call.
-Here's a look at some other common examples:

 • POST: Creates new resources.